FrancesCoronel/personal-website-v3/_adventures/hackathons.md

 comments: false
 ---

+## I've been lucky enough to have attended {{ site.hackathons | size }} super fun hackathons so far, with plans to attend more in the future!

-## Hackathon activity can also be found on [my Devpost profile](http://devpost.com/fvcproductions "Devpost").
+> Hackathon activity can also be found on [my Devpost profile](http://devpost.com/fvcproductions "Devpost").

 > To see hackathons I've spoken at and not just attended, head over to [my speaking page](http://fvcproductions.com/services/speaking/ "Speaking")!